BreizhHardware/cours-ISEN-MD/ISEN/English/CIPA3/LinkedIn post.md

 # Post
 🎉 This year I have started a new adventure: studying through a work-study program at ISEN Nantes!

-It’s a unique opportunity to blend learning with hands-on experience, and I’m thrilled to share more about it!
+It’s a unique opportunity to blend learning with hands-on experience, and I’m going to tell you more about it!

-💼 I’m currently working at **Horoquartz**, in the R&D department in Nantes.
-The company has been fantastic, offering a supportive and enriching environment.
-Starting my first real job (beyond summer roles) was definitely nerve-wracking at first, but thanks to the warm welcome and encouragement from the team, I quickly felt at ease.
+💼 I’m currently working at **Horoquartz**, at the R&D department in Nantes.
+The company has been really nice, offering a supportive and enriching environment.
+Starting my first real job (beyond summer roles) was definitely something nervous at first, but thanks to the warm welcome of the team, I quickly felt at ease.

-💡I had the opportunity to conduct a language benchmark for one of our projects.
-It was an incredibly interesting experience, allowing me to explore and evaluate the best language for this application.
-It has allowed me to be discover some new tools that I could maybe use in the futur.
+💡One of my most exciting tasks so far was conducting a benchmark of programming languages for one of our projects.
+This deep dive into various technologies helped me identify the best fit for our project and introduced me to new tools that I might use in the future.
+It’s been both challenging and rewarding!

-🌟A big thank you to **Horoquartz** for their trust and to **ISEN Nantes** for supporting me on this dual journey.
-I’m eager to keep growing and contributing to meaningful projects.
+🌟A big thank you to **Horoquartz** for their trust and to **ISEN Nantes** for supporting me on this new journey.
+I hope this journey will be a rewarding one in term of skill.
-#WorkStudy #ISENNantes #Horoquartz #Innovation #Development
+#WorkStudy #ISENNantes #Horoquartz #Innovation #Development #ProgrammingLanguages